mehulagg/gitlab/doc/user/project/issues/sorting_issue_lists.md

 # Sorting and ordering issue lists

+You can sort a list of issues several ways, including by:

+- Blocking
+- Created date
+- Due date
+- Label priority
+- Last updated
+- Milestone due date
+- Popularity
+- Priority
+- Weight

-You can sort a list of issues several ways, including by issue creation date, milestone due date, etc. The available sorting options can change based on the context of the list.
+The available sorting options can change based on the context of the list.
 For sorting by issue priority, see [Label Priority](../labels.md#label-priority).

 In group and project issue lists, it is also possible to order issues manually,